 Lenny is traveling this week.
 I have a busy week of work that will keep me occupied.
 Plus, I have a full weekend planned.
 Brunch with some ladies who I enjoy their company.
 Checking out the abandoned train station near us that is hosting an art exhibit as well as a special night with MEM, complete with pizza, movies projected on the wall and a sleep-over.
 YEAH!
 Making chocolate chip waffles or doughnut holes in the morning.
-Getting a long over-due mani and pedi.
-A bubble bath and maybe a glass of bubbles.
+Getting along over-due manicure.
 Then when he arrives home I am going to surprise him by making one of his favorite recipes that I have not made in a while, this one for Steamed Clams.

 Even though I get some “me time” when he travels, I miss having my best buddy, my partner, and my lover around.
 I miss looking over from this keyboard and seeing him at his desk.
 I miss teasing him about not putting the dishes in the dishwasher.
 I miss middle of the day hugs, just because.
 I miss him making me laugh … all the time.
 I miss him sticking his arm out during the night to keep me on my side of the bed.
 I miss lazy weekend mornings laying in bed drinking coffee until 10.
 Most of all, I just miss him being here, with me.
 The house isn’t as warm and it is too quiet.